Make It Personal

 To make the most of the jewelry shopping experience, jewelers must make sure trained sales staff is on the sales floor at all times to answer questions and provide guidance with authority says Danziger.
 She hails the secret weapon—engaged storeowners.
 “One of the secrets of making retail personal that was uncovered in our research is that the more time storeowners devote on the sales floor rubbing shoulders with their neighbors and modeling the service experience they want to see in their sales staff, the more successful their store.”

-Be a destination for special product niches like wedding, pearls, color stones, men’s jewelry, children’s jewelry.
-Pearls and gemstones are especially on trend, and offer jewelers a profitable product that’s difficult to price shop.
+Be a destination for special product niches like weddings, pearls, color stones, men’s jewelry, and children’s jewelry.
+Pearls and gemstones are especially on trend and offer jewelers a profitable product that’s difficult to price shop.

 Imperial Pearl

 Kathy Grenier, vice president of business development for Imperial Pearl, Providence, Rhode Island champions pearls.
 “It makes sense to have pearls.
-You can buy, sell and easily make a comfortable margin with pearls.
+You can buy, sell, and easily make a comfortable margin with pearls.
 It offers a healthy business that can set your store apart.
 But jewelers must invest in a selection of styles and price points, and must talk pearls up, display them, advertise and market them.”
-She notes that Imperial is helping its retailers with trend forecasts to find the right the mix of product for retailers in their demographic.
-She notes that pearls have a great back-story that’s organic, natural, exotic, and full of love.
+She notes that Imperial is helping its retailers with trend forecasts to find the right mix of products for retailers in their demographic.
+She notes that pearls have a great backstory that’s organic, natural, exotic, and full of love.

-Bain & Company, in its luxury market report for 2017, identifies the retail store as the “epicenter of brand storytelling”, clarifying that high-touch not high-tech is the way to inspre millennials.
+Bain & Company, in its luxury market report for 2017, identifies the retail store as the “epicenter of brand storytelling”, clarifying that high-touch not high-tech is the way to inspire millennials.

 Leave a Reply